-1 INTRODUCTION
+1 Introduction

 Istributed Ledger Technology (DLT) refers to share, replicate, and synchronize a digital ledger across a distributed network without centralized data storage.
 As a widely used DLT, blockchain technologies intend to organize a digital ledger as a chain of blocks to enable remarkable properties such as decentralization, immutability, and traceability.
 Since Bitcoin has emerged as the first open cryptocurrency, blockchain has been envisioned as a promising technology that can be used in various practical applications such as finance [1], Internet of Things (IoT) [2], supply chain [3], and security services [4].
 In recent years, the popularity of 5G and IoT has arisen more problems of managing devices, sharing information, and carrying on computing tasks among wireless nodes [5].
 Such problems become even intractable in a wireless network with small-world and super-dense features [6].
-To overcome these challenges, effort has been made to build secure and trusted computing environments such as mobile edge computing (MEC) enabled blockchain [7] and the blockchain empowered 5G [8] in wireless networks taking advantage of blockchain technologies.
+To overcome these challenges, researchers have been making continuous effort to build secure and trusted computing environments such as mobile edge computing enabled blockchain [7] and the blockchain empowered 5G [8] in wireless networks taking advantage of blockchain technologies.
+As shown in Fig. 1, one of the most typical application scenarios of wireless blockchain is a single-hop unmanned vehicle network [9]-[11], in which blockchain-based unmanned vehicles can execute precise cooperative operations (by consensus mechanism) based on trusted historical information (using blockchain as a decentralized ledger).
+This system can be fault-tolerant, robust, and secure against malicious attacks.